clojurists-together/clojuriststogether.org/content/news/2022/long-term-funding-2022.md

 ## Nominations

 We're now looking to do a second round of long-term funding.
-Thanks to Clojurists Together continued support from the Clojure community, we are going to be **funding ten developers USD 1,500/month for 12 months**.
+Thanks to Clojurists Together continued support from the Clojure community, we are going to be **funding ten developers or teams USD 1,500/month for 12 months**.
 Like last year, Clojurists Together members will be sent a voting form to select the developers they'd like to fund.
+This year, we're also accepting nominations for teams of people who work on open source together.
+This could be as part of a company, or just a group of people who work on open source projects together.

-All Clojurists Together members will receive an email to nominate Clojure developers who they would like to see funded.
+All Clojurists Together members will receive an email to nominate Clojure developers/teams.
 We will be accepting nominations until **23 October, 2022**.
-We will then send out a voting form to all members to vote on the developers they'd like to fund.
+We will then send out a voting form to all members to vote on the developers/teams they'd like to fund.

 ## Thanks